garthkerr/ops-d82x3m/readme.md

 # Operations Container

-A collection of tools for infrastructure provisioning, configuration.
-Used with [direnv](https://direnv.net) to delegate commands to docker.
+A collection of infrastructure management tools.
+Use with [direnv](https://direnv.net) to delegate commands to docker.

 ### Included Tools